QuickBooks Blog

 With competitive APY, no monthly fees, and seamless payments—QuickBooks Money works harder for those who work for themselves.**

-If you’re the only person involved in your LLC, you may instead elect to use your Social Security number.
-Keep in mind that some financial institutions may require that you have an EIN to open a small business bank account.
-On that note, you’ll also want to set up a business bank account for your LLC.
-That way, you can easily separate your personal and business finances, allowing you to easily track expenses for your business.
+If you’re the only owner of your LLC, you may be able to use your Social Security number instead.
+However, some banks require an EIN to open a business bank account.
+Having a separate account for your LLC helps keep personal and business finances separate, making it easier to track expenses and manage cash flow.

 Step 6: Acquire necessary licenses and permits

-• Industry-specific licenses: Some LLCs may require additional industry-specific licenses.
+Some LLCs may also require additional industry-specific licenses.
 For example, you may have to acquire a liquor license if you're in the restaurant business.

-• DBAs: If you plan on doing business as a name that differs from your business’s legal name, you’ll also need a DBA.
+The sales tax license is usually a requirement for businesses that sell taxable goods or services in states with sales tax.
+Additionally, if you plan on doing business as a name that differs from your business’s legal name, you’ll need a DBA.
 As with any other license or permit, DBA requirements can vary depending on where you live.

-If you’re unsure what types of permits or licenses your LLC requires, contact your local and/or state government offices for assistance..
+note icon If you’re unsure what types of permits or licenses your LLC requires, contact your local and/or state government offices for assistance.

 Step 7: Maintain compliance and file required forms